VeganSteak1/IntroductionToRobotics/README.md

 ## Homework 2
 - An elevator simulator, it *kinda* works
 - I've attached the code and a video of it working

+## Homework 3
+- A joystick that controls a 7 segment display